jagoosw/jago/_posts/2020-09-18-SpaceX-Dragon-Lamps.md

 The lamp also looks quite good not turned on as you can see in this photo.
 ![Lamp off]({{site.baseurl}}/assets/img/dragon_light.png)

 I'm currently planning to upgrade it to be battery powered (mainly so that I can use off the shelf electronics and so if I sell any I don't have to deal with regulations about electronics).
-If you'd be interested in one of these lamps I am aiming to sell them for ~£15 to £20 or a bit more for larger versions (up to 2x size is easily doable).
-Here is a sign up form if you're interested in buying one, if theres any interest I should be able to get an exact price and start producing in the next week or so.
+If you'd be interested in one of these lamps I am aiming to sell them for ~£20 or a bit more for larger versions (up to 2x size is easily doable).
+Here is a sign up form if you're interested in buying one and I'll see what I can do, most probably will make them in batches.
 <!-- Begin Mailchimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/classic-10_7.css" rel="stylesheet" type="text/css">
 <style type="text/css">